-After years upon years of waiting, the agonizing anticipation of Kingdom Hearts 3 has almost crossed the finish line.
-Set to release in January 2019, the next chapter in Square Enix’s crossover epic is shaping up to be something quite special indeed.
+After years upon years of waiting, the agonising anticipation of Kingdom Hearts 3 has almost crossed the finish line.
+Set to launch in just a few weeks, the next chapter in Square Enix’s crossover epic is shaping up to be something quite special indeed.
 Having had a taste of what’s on offer, we simply can’t wait to see more.

 With the cover art revealed at Tokyo Games Show 2018, Trusted Reviews has compiled everything you need to know about Kingdom Hearts 3 including all the latest news, release date, story, and our hands-on preview.

-Kingdom Hearts 3 News – Winnie the Pooh Trailer
+Kingdom Hearts 3 News – Post Launch Plan Revealed

 Kingdom Hearts 3 Trailers